erebe/personal-server/README.md

 ### Secure Network access

+**Deprecated** Now using nftables, but iptables still works, so you can keep reading

 Last part of the plan is to secure the network by putting in place firewall rules.

 I want to stay close to the real things, so I use directly iptables to create my firewall rules.
 This is at the cost of having to duplicate the rules for IPv4 and IPv6.